 Web servers hosting and browsers executing data collection

 A proactive data quality monitoring and assurance process

 The primary underlying technology for the active testing platform is the Browser Agent.
 This is a highly scalable, reliable, and flexible network-centric Internet test monitor, designed and implemented to independently drive a test transaction to completion using network protocol interactions.
 This approach provides a constant stream of detailed diagnostic data about the hosts, network interactions, and protocol traffic that occur during test execution.
 By performing tests in an independent “at arm‟s length” manner, the Dynatrace Performance Network produces exceptionally detailed (granular) and controlled performance data that can be used to analyze application performance.

 Dynatrace provides Backbone nodes that are typically deployed at key network locations (Internap, Sprint, AT&T, Verizon, and so on) in secured data centers.
-These nodes support the Dynatrace Synthetic Monitoring Backbone product.
-In addition, private agents (single servers) can be deployed in corporate DMZs or behind firewalls to support the Dynatrace Synthetic Monitoring Private Backbone product and distributed agents can be deployed to support the Dynatrace Synthetic Monitoring Last Mile and Private Last Mile products.
+These nodes support Backbone.
+In addition, private agents (single servers) can be deployed in corporate DMZs or behind firewalls to support Private Backbone and distributed agents can be deployed to support Private Last Mile.